SOHU-Co/kafka-node/README.md

 ## Consumer
 ### Consumer(client, payloads, options)
-* `client`: client which keeps a connection with the Kafka server.
+* `client`: client which keeps a connection with the Kafka server. **Note**: it's recommend that create new client for different consumers.
 * `payloads`: **Array**,array of `FetchRequest`, `FetchRequest` is a JSON object like:

 ``` js